 Khau Nhuc (Chinese Braised Pork Belly)

 The pork dish originates from China, but the Lang Son people have altered the ingredients to create a more Vietnamese taste while keeping the similar intricate cooking method (boiling, deep-frying, soaking, then steaming the pork!).
-Most people would serve the aromatic, super tender, and flavorful Khau Nhuc in big family gatherings or important holidays such as the new year.
+Most people would serve the aromatic, super tender, and flavorful Khau Nhuc in big family gatherings or important holidays such as the New Year.

 What to Bring Home from Your Lang Son Travel

-Mau Son Wine
+Mau Son Rice Wine

-Mau Son wine is made by the Dao people living on top of the Mau Son’s mountain.
+Mau Son wine is made by the Dao people living on top of Mau Son’s mountain.
 They use their traditional methods to distill the wine with more than 30 herbs manually.

 Mau Son Peach